ucsb-cs8-m18/ucsb-cs8-m18.github.io/_lab/lab03.md

 At each step, you should first try to get the test cases to pass by running pytest at the Unix command line as shown.

-* Please do this BEFORE submitting to submit.cs
+* Please do this BEFORE submitting to Gradescope
-* Please DO NOT submit to submit.cs without testing locally first
+* Please DO NOT submit to Gradescope without testing locally first

-Once you see that they are passing, THEN submit a version to submit.cs to see if you also pass the instructor test cases for that step.
+Once you see that they are passing, THEN submit a version to Gradescope to see if you also pass the instructor test cases for that step.

 If you do, proceed to the next function definition and set of test cases.